sharwell/developer.rackspace.com/src/docs/cloud-load-balancers/getting-started/index.rst

 Create a load balancer
 ~~~~~~~~~~~~~~~~~~~~~~
 When creating a load balancer, there are a few mandatory parameters that you need
 to provide.
-You will need to specify a **name**, a **protocol** (e.g. HTTP, FTP,
+You need to specify a **name**, a **protocol** (such as HTTP, FTP,
 SMTP) and the types of IP you want to use (v4 or v6).
 Here is an example:

 .. include:: samples/create_lb.rst

-Once this operation is executed, the API will asynchronously provision a Load
+Once this operation is executed, the API will asynchronously provision a load
-Balancer based on your configuration.
+balancer based on your configuration.
 Some SDKs allow you to query its progress:

 .. include:: samples/query_lb_progress.rst

 Select the servers you want as nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In order for a load balancer to distribute traffic, it needs to be aware of the servers or databases you want guarded - these are known as Nodes.
+For a load balancer to distribute traffic, it needs to be aware of the servers or databases you want guarded.
+These are known as nodes.

 .. include:: samples/select_servers.rst

-The above sample retrieves two Cloud Servers using their unique IDs.
+The above sample retrieves two cloud servers using their unique IDs.
 If you do not know their IDs, you can follow the steps outlined in the Compute Getting Started Guide for retrieving servers based on arbitrary properties.